Did you know? Homes and businesses in Whistler consume a significant amount of energy.

-- Enhanced utility program offers for other high efficiency space and water heating equipment, and insulation, for example: up to $1,200 each for basement insulation, external wall cavity insulation, and external wall sheathing insulation;
+- Up to $1,200 each for efficient basement insulation, external wall cavity insulation and external wall sheathing insulation.

-- New bonus incentives of up to $2000 for homeowners who undertake multiple upgrades and complete energy assessments on their home;
+- Up to $2,000 for homeowners who undertake multiple upgrades and complete energy assessments on their home.

-- $300 rebate for hiring an EnerGuide Home Energy Advisor to do a personalized energy assessment of your home ($450 in some partnering municipalities);
+- $300 for hiring an EnerGuide Home Energy Advisor to do a personalized energy assessment of your home.

-- Free energy coaching services by phone and email to help you make decisions about your renovation project; and
+- Free energy coaching services by phone and email to help homeowners make decisions about renovation projects.

 - Whole building, performance-based offer of $40 - $70 per tonne of GHG reductions (up to $200,000) integrated with partner utility and BC Housing offers.